Ernest Bevin: Assessments

 Martin Folly argues that assessments on Bevin as foreign secretary divide into two schools.
 After the opening of the British archives, historians, led by the biographer Alan Bullock celebrated Bevin as one of the great men in British diplomatic history.
 They argued that he dominated foreign policy; led the Foreign Office by strength of character and clarity of vision; and carried through on his grand design for Britain's revised role in world affairs, especially in close alliance with the United States, his support for NATO, and his rejection of an alternative of Britain as a neutral third force, as advocated by the left wing of his party.
 He succeeded in convincing the United States to take over some of Britain's burdens, especially Greece.
 He thereby became a major influence in pushing the United States into a leadership role through the Truman Doctrine, the Marshall Plan, NATO and the Cold War.

 However, a revisionist approach appeared in the late 1980s.
-It portrays Bevin as a narrow-minded anti-Communist and gives more credit to the Foreign Office for the new foreign-policy.
+It portrays Bevin as a narrow-minded anti-Communist and gives more credit to the Foreign Office for the new foreign policy.
 In that interpretation, Bevin lost the opportunity to make Britain a leader in European affairs, and it instead became more of a tail on the American kite.

+In popular culture

+Bevin was featured prominently in Jack Thorne's 2023 play When Winston Went to War with the Wireless, played by Kevin McMonagle.